Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

-The geometry of slow driving in reversible Markov processes admits several representations, each offering different tools for interpretation and calculation.
+\sec{Conclusion} The geometry of dissipation in slowly driven Markov processes admits several representations, each offering different tools for interpretation and calculation.
 Through the graph Laplacian $L$, we have unified the friction metric with effective resistance, commute times, and discrete optimal transport restricted to paths of equilibrium distributions.

-The electrical analogy offers powerful tools for calculation and interpretation.
-By treating the Markov graph as a resistor network, we derived exact friction metrics for linear and cyclic topologies.
-These results effectively demonstrate the more general observation that topological loops reduce LR thermodynamic cost via Rayleigh's monotonicity theorem.
+Mapping the dynamical system onto a resistor network offers powerful tools for calculation and interpretation.
+Using standard methods from circuit theory, we derived exact friction metrics for linear and cyclic topologies.
+These results effectively demonstrate the more general observation that additional transition pathways (i.e., additional edges on the Markov graph) reduce LR thermodynamic cost via Rayleigh's monotonicity theorem.
 The mapping also leads to a direct probabilistic interpretation of LR dissipation.
 Simultaneously, the commute-time embedding provides intuition for the local geometry of the thermodynamic manifold and identifies bottlenecks as physical distances that require energy to traverse.

 These results suggest several interesting directions for future research.
-For continuous harmonic potentials, exact minimizers of the excess work (beyond linear response) can be obtained from LR optimal protocols via a counterdiabatic correction~\cite{zhongLinearResponseEquivalence2024}; though we have extended the LR control-OT correspondence here, it remains an open question whether analogous corrections can be constructed for discrete graph dynamics.
-Further work might explore non-reversible dynamics or control through nonconservative forces, leverage data-driven estimation of resistance metrics from simulation or experiment~\cite{noe_commute_2016} for complex systems, or examine the implications of commute-time and bottleneck inequalities for efficient driving.
+For continuous harmonic potentials, exact minimizers of the excess work (beyond linear response) can be obtained from LR optimal protocols via a counterdiabatic correction~\cite{zhongLinearResponseEquivalence2024}; though here we have extended the correspondence between LR control and OT, it remains an open question whether analogous corrections can be constructed for discrete graph dynamics.
+Further work might explore the metric structure on the edge space given control over non-conservative forces, leverage data-driven estimation of resistance metrics from simulation or experiment~\cite{noe_commute_2016} for complex systems, or examine the implications of commute-time and bottleneck inequalities for efficient driving.

+\sec{Acknowledgements} We thank Antonio Patr\'on Castro and W.\ Callum Wareham (Simon Fraser University, Department of Physics) for feedback on the manuscript, and also thank the anonymous reviewers, whose exceptionally meticulous reading and insightful comments substantially improved the manuscript.
+This work was supported by NSERC CGS Master's and Doctoral scholarships (J.R.S.), an NSERC Discovery Grant RGPIN-2020-04950 (D.A.S.), and a Tier-II Canada Research Chair CRC-2020-00098 (D.A.S.).